 - Too much crossover between the SMMAs suggests that market condition is unobvious, and you should avoid trading in this period.

 - Requiring us to constantly observe the charts

 Forex markets are volatile, requiring us to have a reliable strategy with strict checking rules.
-The system combined of the Alligator and the RSI is quite effective in filtering false signals, helping us avoid losing streaks.
+The system combined of the Alligator Indicator and the RSI is quite effective in filtering false signals, helping us avoid losing streaks.
 Besides hoping you will enjoy the system, we also kindly repeat that there is no 100% winning strategy, no matter how well it’s developed.
 To profit from Forex markets in long-term, please always remember to minimize your losses by applying risk controlling and psychological managing methods.